Factorization of positive-semidefinite operators with absolutely summable entries: Introduction

 \paragraph{Matrices and operators} We use $\M^n$ to denote the vector space of matrices with real or complex entries, $\sym^n$ to denote the subspace of symmetric or Hermitian matrices, and $\psd^n\subset \sym^n$ to denote the cone of positive-semidefinite matrices.
-We also use the notation $A \succ 0$ when $A: \ell_2 \to \ell_2$ is positive-semidefinite (as a bilinear form on $\ell_2$).
+We also use the notation $A \succ 0$ when $A: \ell_2 \to \ell_2$ is positive-semidefinite as a bilinear form on $\ell_2$, i.e., $\ip{Ax,x} \geq 0$ for all $x \in \ell_2$.